 We host our LaTeX templates with Overleaf, an authoring tool that helps collaborators easily prepare and edit their manuscripts with realtime format previewing, easy document sharing and collaboration, and user support and LaTeX help.

-And we host our PCCP LaTeX template with Overleaf, which has the additional benefit of a quick and simple one-click submission process.
-You can prepare your manuscript with Overleaf, and your manuscript files will be transferred directly to PCCP's submission system at the click of a button.
+We also host our PCCP LaTeX template and Soft Matter LaTex template with Overleaf, which have the additional benefit of a quick and simple one-click submission process.

-Find out more about our partnership with Overleaf on the PCCP homepage.
+Find out more about our partnership with Overleaf on the PCCP homepage or Soft Matter homepage.

 Referencing templates: Endnote style files